 College tuition prices are astronomical today.
 Likely, by the time your young child is of age to go to college, prices will be even higher.
 Beginning a savings plan for college in early childhood makes sense, but the options for saving this funding can be a little bit confusing and new to many families.
-Read on to learn about options which may help your family reach their goals.
+Read on to learn about options that may help your family reach their goals, and enroll your child at our Monroe daycare center and preschool today!

 Generations of families have opened a savings account, separate from their checking account and any other existing savings accounts, for the sole purpose of saving money for their children’s education.
-It is certainly the most simple way to save funds.
+It is certainly the most simple way to save money for college.
 However, you may want to consider a few key factors before making the savings account your primary mechanism for saving for college.
 First, if you set up the account in your child’s name, your child may have a more difficult time obtaining financial aid from the college of their choice.
 Regardless of whose name is on the account, these savings account typically yield less than other savings solutions.
+Here are a few other options to consider when saving for your kids’ education:

 529 College Savings Plans